RaoulBivolaru/xcript/README.md

 x('element').limitChars(limit, start);
 ```

-limit - set the max characters that should be visible
+limit - set the max characters that should be visible.
 start - set the start(from where the split should start).
 This is optional

 ## Loader